JohnEarnest/ok/Readme.md

 	  "t"=a
 	0 0 0 0 0 1 0 0 1

 This REPL is very simplistic compared to the CLI provided in a complete K interpreter and lacks interactive debugging facilities.
-When you're done, type `\\` to exit.
+When you're done, type `\\` or press Ctrl+D to exit.
 If you supply a filename as an argument to the REPL, it will instead execute that file:

 	je@indigo$ node repl.js examples/hangman.k
 	_____ > p